How Much Coffee is Too Much? The Truth about Caffeine May Surprise You

 Not only that, you will benefit hugely from it, in the long run, because a regular intake of caffeine WILL improve your overall quality of life.

-- Because coffee's boosting effect usually takes about 30 minutes to act, you should take your cup of coffee right before your 26-minute Power Nap (yes, scientists figured out exactly how much you should nap for optimal results).
+- Because coffee’s boosting effect usually takes about 30 minutes to act, you should take your cup of coffee right before your 26-minute power nap (yes, scientists figured out exactly how much you should nap for optimal results).
 Try it out, and your energy level will go Beast-Mode to help you out on those never-ending office days.
-Works best with an espresso, or other highly caffeinated coffee types.
+Works with coffee from a good espresso machine, or any other highly caffeinated brews.

 - Do you love the smell of freshly made coffee in the morning, but can’t finish one cup without feeling jittery?
 Try lower caffeine types of coffee, like instant (god forbid) or Ethiopian beans.